-Course modules focus on education and care environments where life-saving skills are called for, although The Real First Aid skill-set is adaptable to all emergency situations.
+Course modules focus on education and care environments where life-saving skills are called for, although The Real Response skill-set is adaptable to all emergency situations.
 Provide an Emergency First Aid Response

 in an Education and Care Setting (HLTAID004) is a comprehensive introduction to the best first aid procedures, devices and equipment available, along with training tailored specifically for education and care workers.